Resources

 • Week 3: Applications Part 2, covering behavior-change procedures, skill acquisition, and behavior reduction.
 This is the densest section.
 Take your time.

 At the end of each week, take a short practice quiz (20-30 questions) on that week's content to identify gaps early.
 Don't worry about your scores yet.
-This is diagnostic, not evaluative.
+This is purely diagnostic.

 Month 2: Practice Questions and Mock Exams